June 21, 2017

 May 8, 2017

-To celebrate the launch of Lisa’s new book ‘Running a Successful Photography Business‘ we are posting a little extract each week for the next few weeks!
+To celebrate the launch of Lisa’s new book ‘Running a Successful Photography Business‘ we are posting a regular extracts of the book for the next few weeks!

 Chapter 8: The Perfect Photoshoot is a step by step guide to ensure your shoot runs smoothly.
 This week we bring you an extract from this chapter by one of the contributors, international photojournalist Justin Sutcliffe.